Portugal sends coup investigators to São Tomé and Príncipe

 Portugal sends coup investigators to São Tomé and PríncipeComments

-Portugal has sent a team of investigators and police experts to the tiny equatorial nation of São Tomé and Príncipe, after an "urgent request for assistance" in the aftermath of an alleged attempted coup which left four people dead, authorities in the two countries said.
+Portugal has sent a team of investigators and police experts to the tiny equatorial nation of São Tomé and Príncipe, after an "urgent request for assistance" in the aftermath of an alleged attempted coup that left four people dead, authorities in the two countries said.

 The team was sent on Sunday, and will "work directly with the judicial authorities" to investigate the events which took place last Thursday night and Friday.

-Four people who were arrested and later died according to the the army chief of staff, who did not give more details on the circumstances, which remain unclear.
+Four people were arrested and later died according to the army chief of staff, who did not give more details on the circumstances, which remain unclear.

 The government of São Tomé and Príncipe -- a former colony of Portugal which has been independent since 1975 -- said it "strongly condemned" what it described as a "violent attempt to subvert the constitutional order", while assuring that "all investigations will be carried out to determine the causes and circumstances of the deaths", in addition to the investigations to determine the responsibilities of the attempted coup.